esrf-bliss/Lima-camera-imxpad/doc/index.rst

 * HwSync:

-  get/setTrigMode(): the only supported mode are IntTrig, ExtTrigSingle, ExtGate.
+  get/setTrigMode(): the only supported mode are IntTrig, ExtGate, ExtTrigMult, ExtTrigSingle.

-Refer to: http://80.15.49.71/manuals.html for a whole description of detector capabilities.
+Refer to: http://imxpad.com/templates/SoftwareDocumentation/softwareDocumentation.html for a whole description of detector capabilities.

 Optional capabilites
 .....................